 Our faculty members use research to challenge the status quo of patient care and education.
 Their research covers a wide spectrum of topics, including drug delivery, drug design, mental health and patient care.
 At Pacific, you will have the opportunity to work alongside our faculty members on cutting-edge research.

-We are looking for driven problem-solvers and passionate innovators.
+We are looking for problem-solvers and passionate innovators.
 Take the next step towards a career in health care.

 Faculty Researcher Awarded $1.15 Million NIH Grant